polina-tsvilodub/refpred/README.md

 ## Experiments

 The experiment folder contain all experiment files for this project.
 You can look at the experiments and preregistrations for CogSci 2020 [here](https://tinyurl.com/rcsyz9f).
 To run an experiment locally, clone the repo, navigate to the subdirectory of the respective experiment and run `npm install` on the command line (requires node.js).
+Then open the `index.html` file.
 All the experiments were created from the [magpie departure-point](https://github.com/magpie-ea/magpie-departure-point)

 #### Cogsci2020